some background

 (e.g., Statistics Education Research

-Journal, Proceedings of the
+Education, Proceedings of the

-Learning Mathematics International Journal, Proceedings of the North-American Psychology of Mathematics Education
+of the North-American Psychology of Mathematics Education conference, Proceedings of the International Association

-of Mathematics and Culture, Model Assisted Statistics and Applications, Journal
+and Culture, Model Assisted Statistics and Applications, Journal of Mathematics

-variety of periodicals designed to reach a larger audience that includes
+in a variety of periodicals designed to reach a larger audience that includes

 non-researcher educators (e.g., Teaching Statistics, Primus, Mathematics Teacher, ON-Math: